WWRV: History

 The efforts of Gerber and Thomas ultimately proved successful, with the FRC approving the WEVD renewal application one month later.
 In the FRC's judgment WEVD had followed a "very satisfactory policy" of representing a range of political and economic perspectives befitting "the mouthpiece of a substantial political or religious minority."
 An editor at the New York Times concurred with the radio regulators' assessment, noting that revoking WEVD's license on the basis of its political views "would be both unjust and stupid."

 Beginning in 1928, WEVD shared its frequency with WBBR (Watchtower Brooklyn Broadcasting Radio), owned by the Watchtower Bible and Tract Society, publishing arm of the religious group Jehovah's Witnesses.
 On November 11, 1928, as part of the implementation of the FRC's General Order 40, WEVD was moved to 1300 kHz, and was able to boost ts power somewhat.
 While the move had been sought by the Debs Memorial Radio Fund, the change ultimately solved little.
 WEVD remained underpowered, and had to share this frequency with three other stations: WBBR (later WPOW), WHAZ, the station of Rensselaer Polytechnic Institute in Troy, New York, whose broadcasts at night were limited to only Monday evenings, and WHAP.

 Owing to the party's financial difficulties the station was taken over by the publishing association of the left wing Yiddish-language daily newspaper The Jewish Daily Forward in 1932.
 From the time of the 1932 broadcasting agreement through the 1970s the Socialist and Yiddish-language WEVD continued to share its station frequency with the religious group, transmitting 86 hours per week while leaving Sundays and early mornings until 8 a.m. to WPOW, and Monday nights to WHAZ.
 WHAZ was sold to the owners of WPOW in 1973 and turned into a non-interfering, daytime-only station, with WPOW taking the old WHAZ Monday night hours.

-In March 1941, with the implemenation of the North American Regional Broadcasting Agreement, the stations on 1330 kHz were moved to 1330 kHz.
+In March 1941, with the implementation of the North American Regional Broadcasting Agreement, the stations on 1330 kHz were moved to 1330 kHz.

 In 1981 The Forward sold WEVD to Salem Communications, now known as the Salem Media Group, a large owner of religious radio stations.
 Salem renamed the station WNYM and made it a Christian formatted station from 6 a.m. to 4:30 p.m. while running foreign language religious shows after 4:30 p.m.

 In 1983 Salem leased the entire broadcast day except from 6 a.m. to 9 a.m. to Radio Visión.
 The station at that time shifted to its current Spanish religious format.
 In 1984, WNYM bought out WPOW, the successor to WBBR, enabling it to broadcast full-time on 1330.
 In 1989 Salem bought WMCA and sold WNYM to Radio Visión.
 The Spanish religious format was expanded to broadcast all day, every day, and the station call sign was changed to WWRV to reflect the station's new identity.